-“Computing technology has taken a huge leap forward using a crystal with just 300 atoms suspended in space,” said Dr Biercuk, from the University’s School of Physics and ARC Centre of Excellence for Engineered Quantum Systems.
+“Computing technology has taken a huge leap forward using a crystal with just 300 atoms suspended in space,” said Dr. Biercuk, from the University’s School of Physics and ARC Center of Excellence for Engineered Quantum Systems.

 The work smashes previous records in terms of the number of elements working together in a quantum simulator, and therefore the complexity of the problems that can be addressed.

 The team Dr. Biercuk worked with, including scientists from the US National Institute of Standards and Technology, Georgetown University in Washington, North Carolina State University and the Council for Scientific and Industrial Research in South Africa, has produced a specialized kind of quantum computer known as a ‘quantum simulator’.